exploreshaifali/exploreshaifali.github.io/_posts/24-8-2015-GSoC-application-for-systers-portal-meetup-feature.md

 Yes.
 Lot many!
   * Being an [OpenStack][13] intern(under [Outreachy][14] program, my first open source contribution, more detailing is below under my FOSS contributions), I worked with whole Zaqar team and witOpenStack hackers.
   * Developed a mobile responsive web app [Help The Needy!][3] in group of two.
   * Being a part of [DC][18](a section in my college) I have learned importance of a team.
 I realized that happiness and success of all team members is as much important as of yours.
 I realized one can't move ahead alone.
-Its the team that support you, nourish you, help you, myou to keep moving ahead to achieve the goal.
+Its the team that support you, nourish you, help you, encourage you to keep moving ahead to achieve the goal.
 There I have worked in group for following projects:
-[IIPS website][24]
+     - [IIPS website][24]
-[Bonafide Automation][25]
+     - [Bonafide Automation][25]

 >What was your primary contribution to/role in the group?

 Following are the projects in which I worked in group: